iamBedant/KotlinSyntheticMigrationEstimator/README.md

 ## How to use it?
-- Download this jar from here.
+- Download the `ktsy.jar` file from [here](https://github.com/iamBedant/KotlinSyntheticMigrationEstimator/releases/tag/0.0.1).
 - run `java -jar ktsy.jar -p <"path/to/src/main/java"> -o "resultFileName"`
 - It will create a csv file with the name you provided.
 Which will look something like this